Living with the human side of the Church16 May 2018, by Doctrines in

 Are you born again?
 Wow!
 You may exclaim and say; he sounds like a none Catholic!
-Yes; I think so myself.
+Yes, I think so myself.

-Many people seem to have a very erroneous understanding of the Catholic Church’s attitude towards the term, “born again”.
+Many people seem to have a very erroneous understanding of the Catholic Church’s attitude towards the term “born again.”
 A none Catholic friend told me that Catholics are not born again.
-Born again is a phrase that is first of all biblical and very commonly used among our none Catholic brethren; they use it to refer to the total and complete giving of self to God, and in most cases a state of holiness.
+Born again is a phrase that is first of all biblical and very commonly used among our none Catholic brethren; they use it to refer to the total and complete giving of self to God and, in most cases, a state of holiness.
 I cannot stop admiring their desire and zeal for holiness.
-The Catholic Church is certainly not against such a beautiful thing, neither does she condemns its usage.
+The Catholic Church is certainly not against such a beautiful thing; neither does she condemns its usage.
 The Church talks more of being born of water and the Holy Spirit, being born into the Church through baptism (water) and confirmation (Holy Spirit).

-In our desire and struggle to be holy as our Heavenly Father is Holy, we must remain a people that constantly strikes their breasts; “through my fault, through my fault”.
+In our desire and struggle to be holy as our Heavenly Father is Holy, we must remain a people that constantly strike their breasts; “through my fault, through my fault.”
 We should constantly acknowledge our faults and failings, not claiming holiness.
 This is not to underrate the call to holiness; the call to holiness is real, and I do not doubt the possibility of attaining it.
-But the denial of the reality of the human side of the Church discredits our holiness as a Church and as individual, for it is in accepting our weaknesses in humility that we are lifted to holiness by our effort powered by grace.
+But the denial of the reality of the human side of the Church discredits our holiness as a Church and as an individual, for it is in accepting our weaknesses in humility that we are lifted to holiness by our effort powered by grace.
 Holiness is not attained by denying the truth: If we say that we have no sin, we deceive ourselves, and the truth is not in us.
-If we confess our sins, he who is faithful and just will forgive us our sins and cleanse us from all unrighteousness.
+If we confess our sins, he who is faithful and will forgive us our sins and cleanse us from all unrighteousness.
 1 Jn.
 1:8.